Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Arc Quality under Varying Emotion Amplitudes and Spikiness

-For a chosen level of granularity (bin size), certain aspects of how emotions change across the bins also impacts the quality of generated arcs.
-For example, given surge or dip of emotion, if the change of emotion strength is too small in magnitude (\textit{small amplitude}) or occurs for too short of a time period (\textit{high spikiness}), then the automatic method may fail to register the surge/dip.
+Aspects of how emotions change across the bins also impacts the quality of generated arcs.
+For example, for a given surge or dip of emotion, if the change of emotion strength is too small in magnitude (\textit{small amplitude}) or occurs for too short of a time period (\textit{high spikiness}), then the automatic method may fail to register the surge/dip.
 We will refer to arcs with many such emotion changes as {\it more dynamic} than those with more gradual and longer-duration emotion changes.

-Recall that in Section \ref{sec:part_one_eng} and \ref{sec:results_low_resource} we used text streams ordered by increasing gold score.
+Recall that in Section \ref{sec:results_LexO} we used text streams ordered by increasing gold score.
 Now, to test the robustness of the LexO method, when dealing with dynamic emotion changes, we created new text streams by reordering the tweets in the emotion-labeled datasets in more random and dramatic ways.
-We created these dynamic text streams by sampling tweets from the chosen dataset with replacement until 200 crests and 200 troughs of various amplitudes and spikiness were obtained.\footnote{Sampling with replacement allowed reuse of the limited labeled data to produce a longer wave than without replacement.} The gold arc is then standardized as before.
+We created these dynamic text streams by sampling tweets from the chosen dataset with replacement until 200 crests and 200 troughs of various amplitudes and spikiness were obtained.\footnote{Sampling with replacement allowed reuse of the limited labeled data to produce a long wave.} The gold arc is then standardized as before.
 We will refer to this new text stream generated from a dataset as \textit{[dataset\_name]-dynamic}, and the gold arcs created with this process as \textit{dynamic gold arcs}.

-The gold line in Figure \ref{fig:v_reg_spline_predicted_gold_arc} shows the beginning portion of the gold valence arc produced from the Hausa SemEval 2023 dataset.
-Observe that some peaks are rather small in amplitude where as some others are greater than two standard deviations.
+The gold line in Figure \ref{fig:v_reg_spline_predicted_gold_arc} shows the beginning portion of the gold valence arc produced from the SemEval 2018 (V-Reg) dataset (bin size = 100).
+Observe that some peaks are rather small in amplitude whereas some others are greater than two standard deviations.
 Also, some emotion changes occur across a wider span of data (x-axis) whereas some others show large emotion change and back in a short span.